Welcome to the Tarleton State University Libraries

 The library has kept pace with the latest in technology to provide a variety of electronic resources, research databases, and services.
 A $5.2 million renovation and expansion was completed in 2006.
 While the library’s exterior remained relatively unchanged, the interior changes included spacious study areas, group study rooms, an instruction classroom, a multi-purpose meeting center, a comfortable student lounge with coffee bar, reconfigured stacks, AV listening rooms, and a Special Collection Suite.

 The 2011 building renovation started with the relocation of seldom used items in the periodical and reference collections to remote storage.
-This made room for a renovation of the west side of the facility to accommodate the Center for Instructional Innovation (CII) offices, which was followed by a $2 million renovation of the remaining main floor area into the Library Learning Commons.
+This made room for a renovation of the west side of the facility to accommodate the Center for Educational Excellence (CEE) offices, which was followed by a $2 million renovation of the remaining main floor area into the Library Learning Commons.
 Opening in 2014, the Library Learning Commons provides a campus “hub” for collaborative study and work spaces where students can interact with cutting-edge technology, research resources, and support services like the writing center, tutoring service, and technology helpdesk, as well as a cafe.